tjmaynes/tjmaynes.com/_posts/2015-05-09-drawing-shapes-with-nao.md

 ---
 ![NAO Robot - 1](/public/images/posts/2015-05-09-drawing-shapes-with-nao/1.jpg)

 This blog post discusses how to "teach" the NAO robot to draw shapes that it "sees" using NAOqi, Python and OpenCV.
-By the end of this blog post, you should have a better understanding of Canny Edge Detection and using Pixel Position interpolation to map a virual space to Forward Kinematics.
+By the end of this blog post, you should have a better understanding of Canny Edge Detection and using Pixel Position interpolation to map a virtual space to Forward Kinematics.

 ## Background
 I just graduated with a Computer Science degree and wanted to share my Robotics class project that I'm proud of working on.
 Movies like [Iron Man](https://www.imdb.com/title/tt0371746/) and [Terminator 2](https://www.imdb.com/title/tt0103064) have inspired me to learn more about Computer Vision and Robotics.
 So, for my last semester of college, I was pretty excited to enroll in the Robotics course taught by [Dr. Yu Sun](http://www.cse.usf.edu/~yusun/).